 What free merchandise to you provide runners?

-For 2019, we provided A4-brand tech t-shirts in unisex and women's sizes...blue or green depending on race distance.
+For 2020, we provided A4-brand tech t-shirts in unisex and women's sizes.
 We also gave away Altra-branded "fandanas" which could be used on to keep cold--or the sun--off your neck.

 Note: The last day to register and be guaranteed a race t-shirt is one month before the race.
 If you miss this deadline, you can check for leftover sizes at the bag check tent on race day.
 Typically we do have extra shirts available, but they may not be in your desired size.

 Will there be food on the course?

 PLEASE DO NOT THROW GEL PACKS OR TABS ON THE TRAIL!
 There will be trash receptacles right after hand-out points, otherwise hold them to the next aid station.
-Plese leave it clean for other users of the trail.
+Please leave it clean for other users of the trail.